 A Software Requirement is a documented condition that a particular software service or product needs to meet to be considered complete.
 These particular requirements are mostly derived from the stakeholder’s and customer's needs.
 It serves as the fundamental part of the software development process.

-Software Requirements guide planning, designing, implementation, testing and maintenance stages, acting as a critical link amongst all aspects of the project.
+Software requirements, including requirements engineering, guide planning, designing, implementation, testing, and maintenance stages, acting as a critical link among all aspects of the project.
 They elucidate their significance, characteristics, and how they are interrelated to shape a successful software project.

 Types of Software Requirements